beancount/docs/docs/09_beancount_query_language.md

 ### Flattening Inventories<a id="flattening-inventories"></a>

-### If you provide the FLATTEN option after a query, it tells the query engine to flatten inventories with multiple lots into separate rows for each lot.
-For example, if you have an inventory balance with the following contents:<a id="if-you-provide-the-flatten-option-after-a-query-it-tells-the-query-engine-to-flatten-inventories-with-multiple-lots-into-separate-rows-for-each-lot.-for-example-if-you-have-an-inventory-balance-with-the-following-contents"></a>
+If you provide the FLATTEN option after a query, it tells the query engine to flatten inventories with multiple lots into separate rows for each lot.
+For example, if you have an inventory balance with the following contents:

-### 3 AAPL {102.34 USD} 4 AAPL {104.53 USD} 5 AAPL {106.23 USD}<a id="aapl-102.34-usd-4-aapl-104.53-usd-5-aapl-106.23-usd"></a>
+    3 AAPL {102.34 USD}
+    4 AAPL {104.53 USD}
+    5 AAPL {106.23 USD}

-### Using the following query:<a id="using-the-following-query"></a>
+Using the following query:

     SELECT account, sum(position) GROUP BY account;

-### It should return a single row of results, rendered over three lines.
-However, adding the option:<a id="it-should-return-a-single-row-of-results-rendered-over-three-lines.-however-adding-the-option"></a>
+It should return a single row of results, rendered over three lines.
+However, adding the option:

     SELECT account, sum(position) GROUP BY account FLATTEN;

-### This should return three separate rows, with all the selected attributes, as if there were that many postings.<a id="this-should-return-three-separate-rows-with-all-the-selected-attributes-as-if-there-were-that-many-postings."></a>
+This should return three separate rows, with all the selected attributes, as if there were that many postings.

 ### Sub-Selects<a id="sub-selects"></a>